Age of Excessions: Part Three, The brief, illegal life of the Scene.

 S, whose house played host to God’s Realm, got a job at a game company that was once quite famous, but has since gone out of business.
 At the time it was doing well out of a game called Descent.
 The local group of Razor 1911, of which he was a member, sat S down to tell him not to fuck this up.
 This was a good job, and winning on his company’s titles wasn’t worth risking it.
 But he was too tempted by the chance to win and gain status on popular game titles.
 Soon enough he bounced a large pgp file mailed from his work address to his outside email right after an internal release of the Descent 2 beta.
 No one had any doubts what was in the mail.

 He was fired and escorted from the building.
 The next day he was asked to come down to the local PD for questioning, and brought along a scene lawyer.
 Somewhere in the course of questioning he was arrested, and the lawyer left and called the guys who ran God’s Realm to tell them to take down the board.
 The police had a warrant to search S’s house for the pgp key.
 The crew of God’s Realm swung into action to take the board down before the police got there, and destroy S’s key if they could find it.
 (Coincidentally, the whole 80 gig mess of tapes was in my car trunk that day, along with the archivist’s server.)
 Four or five people descended on S’s house and ripped up masses of computer equipment, carrying all of it to another house down the street, hoping like hell they wouldn’t be caught.
 The police arrive hours later, after the board had been destroyed and mourned.
 The police were looking for computers or a disk, what they found was a huge trunk of telephone lines terminating nowhere, and 15 square clean spots on the carpet.
-They were absolutely, lividly, pissed, but totally powerless.
+They were absolutely pissed, but totally powerless.
 They’d screwed up the investigation, and the guys got away with it.

 There was some talk in the next couple of weeks about reviving the board, but nothing ever happened.
 The search warrant had administered the fatal hit to an already terminal patient.
 Other boards were dying too, or migrating on to FTP and web sites.